 A cherry picker is a type of aerial work platform that consists of a bucket at the end of a hydraulic lifting system.
 They are used to lift the operator to otherwise inaccessible areas, such as the top of buildings, high trees, or to wash windows on the side of a skyscraper.
 Cherry pickers require specific skills and knowledge to operate them properly and safely, and all operators need professional cherry picker training.
+Anyone can use a cherry picker, but they have to show they’ve gone through aerial lift training that’ll satisfy U.S. Occupational Safety & Health Administration (OSHA) requirements.
 Workers interested in becoming qualified should look into the certification program with AerialliftCertification.com for online, convenient, and affordable education.

 Orchard Picking and Tree Trimming

 Cherry pickers got their name from their original use, which was picking fruit from tall trees in orchards.
 Modern equipment improved the safety in the field when the use of ladders was too risky.
 Cherry pickers are still used for this purpose today, as well as to trim tree branches and limbs in otherwise unclimbable trees.

 Tall buildings need to be continuously cleaned and painted.
 Ladders are not always sufficient, and they present many safety risks.
 Cherry pickers give operators security and mobility and are used to wash windows, paint siding, and complete other maintenance tasks.

 There are thousands of miles of telephone and electricity poles around the world, and cherry pickers are used to maintain and repair them.
 For all those employed in these fields, cherry pickers are a regular part of their daily routine because they help to ensure they can reach the area needing servicing in the safest manner possible.